Ashukri1/first-project/README.md

 -  The motivation was to see if i was able to do something on my own without the instructor help and see what are my weakness and strenght in HTML.
 -  (Note: the answer is not "Because it was a homework assignment.")
 I biuld this project to implement what i learnt in class and made use of different semantics instead of divs.
 -  The problem that i solved would be i followed the challenge with  the requirements changing Div with semantics elements.
--  Figured out my weakness and strenght in this project .
+-  Figured out my weakness and strenghts in this project .

 ## Table of Contents (Optional)